-4.7 Independent directors and Lead Independent Director
+4.7 Independent Directors and Lead Independent Director

-Of the current 11 Directors in office, 5 meet the independence requirements pursuant to the CLF and the Corporate Governance Code and 1, pursuant to the CLF only (See Section 4.2).
+At the end of the financial year 2023, out of the 11 Directors in office, 5 met the requirements pursuant to the CLF and the Corporate Governance Code and 1, pursuant to the CLF only (See Section 4.2).
 The number of independent directors, above that required by the legal provisions and the Corporate Governance Code, and their skills, are adequate for the needs and operation of the Board, as well as for the proper constitution of the relevant committees.